- How is childhood leukemia treated?

 Doctors give chemo in cycles, with each cycle of treatment followed by a rest period.
-As a rule, AML treatment uses higher doses of chemo over a shorter period of time, while ALL treatment uses lower doses over a longer period of time (about 2 to 3 years).
+As a rule, AML treatment uses higher doses of chemo over a shorter period of time (usually less than a year), while ALL treatment uses lower doses over a longer period of time (about 2 to 3 years).

-While chemo drugs kill cancer cells, they can also damage normal cells.
-This happens because they are aimed at cells that are growing quickly such as cancer cells, but in the process they also damage other fast-growing cells.
-The lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) all grow quickly and are likely to be damaged by chemo, which can lead to the following side effects:
+Chemo drugs attack cells that are growing quickly, which is why they work against cancer cells.
+But other cells in the body, such as those in the lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) also grow quickly and are likely to be damaged by chemo.
+This can lead to side effects, such as:

 - Hair loss

 - Mouth sores

 - Nausea and vomiting